getodk/docs/odk1-src/launch-apps-from-collect.rst

     </input>
   </group>

 The ``intent`` attribute is only used when the group has an ``appearance`` of ``field-list``.
 The format and the functionality of the ``intent`` value is the same as above.
-If bundle of values returned by the external application contains values whose keys match the type and the name of the sub-fields, then these values overwrite the current values of those sub-fields.
+If the bundle of values returned by the external application contains values with keys that match the type and the name of the sub-fields, then the values from the bundle overwrite the current values of those sub-fields.

 The external app is launched with the parameters that are defined in the intent string plus the values of all the sub-fields that are either text, decimal, or integer.
 Any other sub-field is invisible to the external app.